borelli28/firmware_cracker_macos/README.md

 # firmware_cracker_macos
-A brute force python script to crack the macos firmware password using password lists
+This brute force script is specifically designed to bruteforce the firmware password of MacOS systems using the macos utility firmwarepasswd -setpasswd

+### Usage

+Clone repo

+Create .env file with